 - Your appeal will be more effective if you attend the hearing, present evidence, and answer questions the board members may have.
 If you do not attend your hearing, the board may consider the appeal in your absence.
 If the board decides to consider the appeal in your absence, then any written materials filed by you will be reviewed and the Assessor will be given an opportunity to respond and/or make a recommendation.
 That is why it is important to make sure your written material clearly and completely describes the alleged error in your assessment.

 When will the Board of Revision make a decision?

 All decisions will be written.
 You will not receive a decision on the day of your appeal.
 The Secretary of the Board of Revision will send you a written decision by registered mail.
 All decisions must be made within 180 days after the assessment notices have been sent out.

 What if I disagree with the Board's decision?

 If you or your representative attend the hearing you have the right to appeal the decision of the Board of Revision.
 The appeal will be heard by the Assessment Appeals Committee, Saskatchewan Municipal Board.
 You must appeal no later than 30 days after being served with the Board of Revision’s decision.
-The necessary forms and instructions on how to further appeal will be included with the decision of the Board of Revision, or call (306) 787-2658.
+The necessary forms and instructions on how to further appeal will be included with the decision of the Board of Revision or call for more information.